ProjectIgnis/CardScripts/README.md

 ## Contributing

 Reach out to us on Discord to learn how to contribute!
-Bug reports go on Discord; do NOT open an issue or pull request.
+Bug reports go on Discord; do NOT open an issue or pull request if you're not one our contributors.

 ## Travis CI